Lead Smartly: Reject Dumb Denials & Lead Change!

 Smart leaders tap emotion to lead smartly, encourage innovation, and spearhead change.
 They don’t label it as unproductive.
 They tap employee passion — a form of emotion — to ignite the talents the company hired.
 They show appreciation — a form of emotion — to increase commitment and reduce complaints.
 They give empathy when teams are struggling and encouragement to help them over the obstacles.
 Conversely, leaders who deny the value of emotion look weak and antiquated.

 Step out of the comfort of denial and lead smartly.
 Inspire people with your emotional intelligence, vision, and willingness to handle the tough moments.
 It shows just how much you believe in what you are leading.
 If you don’t, why should they?

 Kate Nasser, The People Skills Coach™

-©2014 Kate Nasser, CAS, Inc. Somerville, NJ.
+©2015 Kate Nasser, CAS, Inc. Somerville, NJ.
 I appreciate your sharing the link to this post on your social streams.
 However, if you want to re-post or republish the content of this post, please email firstname.lastname@example.org for permission and guidelines.
 Thank you for respecting intellectual capital.

 Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
 She turns interaction obstacles into interpersonal success.
 See this site for workshop outlines, keynote footage, and customer results.

-Engage in people skills learning!
 Let’s turn interaction obstacles into business success in leadership, teamwork, and customer service experience.
-I invite your questions, share my experience, and welcome your wisdom.